guitarrapc/dotfileslinker-go/README.md

 ## How It Works

-DotfilesLinker creates symbolic links based on your dotfiles repository structure:
+dotfileslinker creates symbolic links based on your dotfiles repository structure:

 - Dotfiles in the root directory → linked to `$HOME`
 - Files in the `HOME` directory → linked to the corresponding path in `$HOME`